-We have included the constraint of every dictionary atom, of every level, to have a unit norm to prevent arbitrarily small coefficients in the representations γ_i^k .
-This formulation, while complete, is difficult to address directly.
-To begin with, the constraints on the representations γ_i are coupled, just as in the pursuit problem discussed in the previous section.
+We have included the constraint of every dictionary atom to have a unit norm to prevent arbitrarily small coefficients in the representations γ_i^k .
+This formulation, while complete, is difficult to address directly: The constraints on the representations γ_i are coupled, just as in the pursuit problem discussed in the previous section.
 In addition, the sparse representations now also depend on the variables \mathbf{D}i .
 In what follows, we provide a relaxation of this cost function that will result in a simple learning algorithm.

-In this way, minimizing the sparsity of any i^{th} representation can be done implicitly by minimizing the sparsity of the last layer and the number of non-zeros in the dictionaries from layer (i+1) to L. Put differently, the sparsity of the intermediate convolutional dictionaries serve as proxies for the sparsity of the respective representation vectors.
-Following this observation, we now recast the problem in Equation (20) into the following Multi-Layer Convolutional Dictionary Learning Problem:
+In this way, minimizing the sparsity of any ith representation can be done implicitly by minimizing the sparsity of the last layer and the number of non-zeros in the dictionaries from layer (i+1) to L. Put differently, the sparsity of the intermediate convolutional dictionaries serve as proxies for the sparsity of the respective representation vectors.
+Following this observation, we now recast the problem in Equation (16) into the following Multi-Layer Convolutional Dictionary Learning Problem: